 Pro Bono Requirements in Government Tender Arrangements for Legal Services

-In order for law firms to secure legal work from Australian Commonwealth and state/territory government departments, they must first tender or apply to be included on the department’s “panel” or “list” of pre-approved law firms.
-In order to qualify to be included on the “panel” or “list”, these firms must meet certain requirements.
+For law firms to secure legal work from Australian Commonwealth and state/territory government departments, they must first tender or apply to be included on the department’s “panel” or “list” of pre-approved law firms.
+To qualify to be included on the “panel” or “list”, these firms must meet certain requirements.

-Both the Victorian and the Commonwealth governments include pro bono requirements in their tender arrangements for legal services.
-While the arrangements in the Commonwealth and Victoria differ from each other in various ways, both have been successful in increasing the pro bono contribution made by participating law firms.
+The Commonwealth, Victorian, New South Wales, South Australian, Western Australian and Queensland Governments include pro bono requirements in their tender arrangements for legal services.
+While the arrangements between jurisdictions differ from each other in various ways, they have been successful in increasing the pro bono contribution made by participating law firms.

-For further information on the two models please see:
+For further information on the different tender arrangements, please see: